minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   Stagall Act, this was a stretch, here it is definetly given) -> individual FE to account for this.
 - financial contributions from these industries are the highest & similar in size (not given here, large but not largest, not similar in size.
-Plot difference in contributions - from Opensecrets stats by industry.)
+  - *plot* difference in contributions - from Opensecrets stats by industry.)
 - large amount of mind changers (incl. plot) ... no, still enough
+- Stratmann works with campaign contributions from the electoral campaigns of house members, i analyse these too, and additionally include votes of only 6 mo. prior to vote, to accomplish 2 things: acct for 2 votes on methane pollution safeguards in 115th congress and bec. more accurate, acc to @stratmann-1995 not only election period before, but current one, next one (all overlap in time of contribution.)
+  - *plot* contributions from before (e.g. relevant contributions over time, with cutoff date, 2012 (misses vote 6mo. prior completely, 2014 right in the middle, 2016 in between))
+  - *plot* stats of the composition of the 6 mo. prior to vote contributions i.e.
+    2012 0 contribs, 2014 3000, 2016 2000...

 == Hypotheses
 - Effects usually minimal, if significant @stratmann-2002 ?